Microsoft-SAPonAzure-OpenHack/Learning-the-OpenHack-Way/README.md

 # Challenge #5:

-# Challenge #6: Application aware graceful stop & start
+# Challenge #6: Application aware graceful maintenance

 The goal of this solution is to facilitate a controlled shutdown & startup of SAP systems, which is a common mechanism to save costs for non Reserved Instances (RI) VMs in Azure.